duz1ht/BHD_MapMis_Editor/README.md

 ## How to use
 Download the repository files and extract them to any folder.
 Download the rest of the files from the resources folder using this link https://drive.google.com/file/d/1oQTO6digk8jT5PJ63xNG84RsM0UKE845/view?usp=sharing, then extract them into the editor folder.

 Open index.html, click File > Set Editor Folder so the editor can read the files in the folder.
 After that, you can open any map you want.
+The resources folder already has a folder called mis_examples, so you don't have to prepare any maps.
+You can test those.

 ## Keep working on it.
 Feel free to continue what’s already been done.